Critical discourse analysis: Methodology

 CDA is an application of discourse analysis; it is generally agreed that methods from discourse studies, the humanities and social sciences may be used in CDA research.
 This is on the condition that it is able to adequately and relevantly produce insights into the way discourse reproduces (or resists) social and political inequality, power abuse or domination.
+Examples of power being used by mainstream media have been identified in the work of Stephen Teo in Australia where he found numerous examples of racism in crime reports of Vietnamese youth.
+He describes the use of headlines used to control the opinions of readers to see and read about crime using what David Altheide calls fear discourse.
 CDA does not limit its analysis to specific structures of text or talk, but systematically relates these to structures of the sociopolitical context.
+This was further examined by Pamela D Schulz in her book linking Media reporting of Courts in Australia and in western democracies.
+Her book "Courts and Judges on Trial: Analysing and Managing Discourses of Disapproval" showed a strong connection between political manipulation of media to encourage "tougher sentencing" while at the same time refraining from changing legislation to ensure that it happens.
 CDA has been used to examine rhetoric in political speech acts, and any forms of speech that may be used to manipulate the impression given to the audience.
 However, there have been flaws noted with CDA.
 For example, it has been said that it is simultaneously too broad to distinctly identify manipulations within the rhetoric, yet is also not powerful enough to appropriately find all that researchers set out to establish.

 Norman Fairclough discussed the term CDA in his book Language and Power.
 Fairclough introduced the concepts that are now viewed as vital in CDA such as "discourse, power, ideology, social practice and common sense."
 He argues that language should be analyzed as a social practice through the lens of discourse in both speaking and writing.